-This Raspberry Pastry Braid features sweet jam, a sugar glaze, and a semi-homemade pastry.
-It’s a delicious breakfast treat without all of the fuss.
+This braided Raspberry Pastry features sweet jam, a sugar glaze, and a pancake mix pastry.
+It’s a delicious breakfast treat without all of the fuss of traditional dough.

-Growing up, we got this raspberry pastry braid twice a year during our church’s General Conference.
+Growing up, we got this braided raspberry pastry twice a year during our church’s General Conference.

 It was truly a special treat, and one of the food traditions we looked forward to the most throughout the year.